jmathai/elodie/elodie/plugins/immich/Readme.md

 ### Description

-Description is stored in `XMP:Description` and will populate the description field in Immich.
+Description is stored in `XMP:Description` and maps the description field in Immich.

-### Description
+### Location

-Location
+Location is stored in `XMP:GPSLatitude` and `XMP:GPSLongitude` and maps to the latitude and longitude fields in Immich.

 ## Error Handling